protegeteam/ai-for-ontology-engineering/ontogpt/README.md

 ### 3.3 The result

-The extraction is written to `[grocery-fudge-mint-cookies.owl](./demo3/grocery-fudge-mint-cookies.owl)`.
-Open the file in [Protégé](https://protege.stanford.edu) to browse the resulting class hierarchy.
+Open the output file `grocery-fudge-mint-cookies.owl` in [Protégé](https://protege.stanford.edu) to browse the resulting class hierarchy.

 ---

 ## Demo 4 — Batch extraction over many files with a Claude Code skill

 Demo 3 turned **one** product label into an ontology.
-Demo 4 scales that to a collection of text documments and merges the results into a **single, de-duplicated, enriched ontology** — the `[demo4/](./demo4)` folder holds several cookie/biscuit products, all extracted against the same `[grocery-item.yaml](./demo4/grocery-item.yaml)` schema from Demo 3.
+Demo 4 scales that to a collection of text documments and merges the results into a **single, de-duplicated, enriched ontology** — the [demo4/](./demo4) folder holds several cookie/biscuit products, all extracted against the same [grocery-item.yaml](./demo4/grocery-item.yaml) schema from Demo 3.

 Doing this by hand means running `ontogpt extract` once per file and then cleaning up the seams between files, because the same ingredient often comes out differently in each one.
 The work is packaged as a reusable **[Claude Code](https://docs.claude.com/en/docs/claude-code) skill** named `ontogpt-extract` that orchestrates three stages for you:

-> **Is this Claude-only?** Two different "models" are in play, and only one of them is Claude:
->
-> - **The driver** is Claude Code — a *skill* is a Claude Code (and skills.sh-compatible) feature: an instruction file plus scripts that the agent reads and runs.
-So you orchestrate Demo 4 *with* Claude Code.
-> - **The extractor** is whatever LLM you point OntoGPT at.
-The skill simply passes your choice to `ontogpt extract -m <model>`.
-Demo 4 reuses the **local** `ollama/gemma4:26b` from Demo 2 — no API key, nothing leaves your machine — but `gpt-4o`, `claude-`*, or any other supported model works just as well.
->
-> Nothing here is tied to a Claude *model*.
-The three scripts under `[demo4/skills/ontogpt-extract/scripts/](./demo4/skills/ontogpt-extract/scripts)` are plain Bash + Python and can be run by hand with no agent at all.

 ### 4.1 Prerequisites